 In 2012, Yamin was the lead consultant/author for the “Technical Guidance on the Application of a Human Rights-based Approach to the Implementation of Policies and Programmes to Reduce Preventable Maternal Morbidity and Mortality,” drafted for the UN Office of the High Commissioner for Human Rights.
-The Technical Guidance is the first concrete guidance on a rights-based approach to health and was adopted by resolution at the UN Human Rights Council.
-It sets a landmark precedent in terms of operationalizing RBAs, with implications that go far beyond maternal, and sexual and reproductive health.
-The UN Human Rights Council called for a report on implementation activities after two years, marking a historic shift from its emphasis on MMM as a human rights concern to a focus on the actual blueprint for putting RBAs into practice.
-While preceding reports highlighted the link between MMM and human rights, the Technical Guidance goes further by providing detailed assistance to policymakers on how to combat maternal deaths and illnesses in accordance with human rights standards.
+The Technical Guidance is the first concrete guidance on a human rights-based approach (HRBA) to health to be adopted by resolution by the UN Human Rights Council.
+It sets a landmark precedent in terms of operationalizing HRBAs, with implications that go far beyond maternal, and sexual and reproductive health.
+The UN Human Rights Council called for a report on implementation activities after two years, marking a historic shift from its emphasis on MMM as a human rights concern to a focus on the actual blueprint for putting HRBAs into practice.
+While preceding reports highlighted the link between MMM and human rights, the Technical Guidance goes further by providing detailed assistance to policymakers and civil society organizations on how to combat maternal death and morbidity in accordance with human rights standards.

 Since the Technical Guidance was adopted by resolution of the UN Human Rights Council in September 2012, the Government of Tanzania officially notified the Office of the High Commissioner for Human Rights of its intention to implement the Technical Guidance.
 WHO, the Partnership for Maternal, Newborn and Child Health (PMNCH), and the United Nations Population Fund (UNFPA) have each budgeted activities around implementation, with a particular focus on Eastern and Southern Africa.